 If you’re a doctor in California, you SHOULD form a professional medical corporation taxed as an S-Corporation and cannot open as a traditional LLC.

-If done incorrectly, your Professional Corporation can be rejected by the Secretary of State, leaving you vulnerable to potential lawsuits and fines from various government agencies, and even the Medical Board of California.
+If done incorrectly, your Professional Corporation can be rejected by the Secretary of State, leaving you vulnerable to potential lawsuits and fines from various government agencies.
+You may even face discipline from the Medical Board of California.

 As a Business Lawyer for Professionals, I’m assisted hundreds of doctors and physicans just like you start their Professional Corporation and I can definitely help you start yours.

 California Professional Medical Corporation Benefits